dsample/JaikuBackup/README.md

 7. Select the __Resources__ tab
 8. On the left select the item under __Cookies__
 9. The username and password required for the scripts are listed on the right under the __Value__ column

+## Fixing JSON files

+There are some issues with the syntax of some of the JSON files downloaded from Jaiku.
+To fix them is a simple find & replace.

+### Manual correction

+To do this manually, simply open the file referenced in the ERROR line inside the `avatars.script` file in a text editor, and find `: ,` and replace it with `: "",`, then save.

+Since there may be many there is a command to automate it, but it requires another application called `sed` which you may again need to install.
+For Windows users, this will be in the same packages referenced at the start of this document. for OSX and Linux you should have this already.

+### Automated correction

+__OSX__

+`find . -name "*.json" -type f -exec sed -i "" 's/: ,/: \"\",/g' '{}' \;`

+__Linux__

+`find . -name "*.json" -type f -exec sed -i 's/: ,/: \"\",/g' '{}' \;`

+__Windows__

+`find . -name "*.json" -type f -exec sed -i 's/: ,/: \"\",/g' '{}' \;`

+You will now need to